twbs/bootstrap/docs/layout/grid.md

 group: layout
 ---

 Bootstrap includes a powerful mobile-first grid system for building layouts of all shapes and sizes based on a 12 column layout.

-There are multiple tiers for different device sizes, available via our predefined classes or semantic mixins.
+There are multiple tiers, one for each [media query range]({{ site.baseurl }}/layout/media-queries/), made available via our predefined classes or semantic mixins.

+Here's how the grid system works:

+- There are three major components—containers, rows, and columns.
+- Containers—`.container` for fixed width or `.container-fluid` for full width—center your site's contents.
+- Rows are horizontal groups of columns that clear floats (when not in [flexbox mode]({{ site.baseurl }}/getting-started/flexbox/)).
+- Content should be placed within columns, and only columns may be immediate children of rows.
+- You can use predefined grid classes or Sass mixins for more semantic markup.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-### Quick start
+## Quick start

 - Example grid class
 - Example mixins

-### Introduction
+## Introduction

 Grid systems are used for creating page layouts through a series of rows and columns that house your content.
 Here's how the Bootstrap grid system works: